arcionlabs/arcion-docs/content/docs/source-setup/Mariadb.md

 # Source MariaDB Database

+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory.

 ## I. Install mysqlbinlog Utility on Replicate Host

-1. You need to have a compatible mysqlbinlog utility (compatible with the source MySQL server) installed on the machine where replicate will be running
+1. Install a compatible mysqlbinlog utility (compatible with the source MySQL server) on the machine where replicate will be running
-2. Easiest way to install the correct mysqlbinlog utility is to install the correct MySQL server (having the exact same version as your source MySQL system) on the replicate host and stop the MySQL server.
+  * **Note**: The easiest way to install the correct mysqlbin log utility is to install the the the same MySQL server version as your source MySQL System.
 After installation, you can stop this MySQL server running on replicate’s host using the command
     ```BASH
     sudo systemctl stop mysql
     ```
 ## II.
 Enable binlogging in MariaDB server
-1. Edit MySQL config file var/lib/my.cnf (create the file if does not exist) and add below lines
+1. Edit MySQL config file var/lib/my.cnf (create the file if does not exist) and add the lines shown below:
     ```SHELL
     [mysqld]
     log-bin=mysql-log.bin
     ```
-2. Export `$MYSQL_HOME` path
+2. Export `$MYSQL_HOME` path:
     ```SQL
     export MYSQL_HOME=/var/lib/mysql
     ```
-3. Restart MySQL
+3. Restart MySQL:
     ```BASH
     sudo systemctl restart mysql
     ```
-4. Verify if binlogging is turned on
+4. Verify if binlogging is turned on:
     ```BASH
     mysql -u root -p
     ```